AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Verification Rules**

 #.
+For a subprogram that has a ``global_specification``, an object or
+   state abstraction that is declared outside the subprogram, can only be referenced within if it is a ``global_item`` in the ``global_specification``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 6.1.4 LR if Global aspect does not mention an object or state abstraction, it cannot appear within the subprogram

+#.
 A ``global_item`` shall occur in a Global aspect of a
    subprogram if and only if it denotes an entity that is referenced by the subprogram.